 On This Page

-However, with increased collaboration and the move towards the cloud, many applications have moved beyond the boundaries of a company's domain.
+However, with increased collaboration and the move towards cloud-based environments, many applications have moved beyond the boundaries of a company's domain.
 Federated Authentication is the solution to this problem.

-Before diving into federated authentication, we need to understand what authentication really means.
+Before looking at federated authentication, we need to understand what authentication really means.
 Authentication defines the way a user is identified and validated through some sort of credentials as part of a sign-in flow.
-Most applications present a sign-in page to an end user, allowing him to specify a username and a password.
-In some cases, additional information may be required to locate the user - like a company ID or a client code.
+Most applications present a sign-in page to an end user, allowing the user to specify a username and a password.
+In some cases, additional information may be required to locate the user, like a company ID or a client code.
 This information allows the application to narrow down the search of the username applicable to the provided info.
 This is often used to allow the same username to exist across multiple tenants belonging to different customers.

 Most applications have a user store (DB or LDAP) that contains, among other things, user profile information and credentials.
 When a user signs in, the credentials are validated against this user store.
 The advantage of this simple approach is that everything is managed within the application, providing a single and consistent way to authenticate an end user.
-However, if a user needs to access multiple applications where each one requires a different set of credentials, it becomes a hassle for the end user.
+However, if a user needs to access multiple applications where each one requires a different set of credentials, it becomes a problem for the end user.
 First, the user needs to remember different passwords, in addition to any other corporate password (for example, their AD password) that may already exist.
-The user is now forced to maintain separate usernames and passwords, dealing with different password policies and expirations.
-Second, this also creates a headache for administrators and ISVs when application users continue to have access to applications that should have been revoked.
+The user is now forced to maintain separate usernames and passwords, and must handle different password policies and expirations.
+In addition, this scenario also creates a headache for administrators and ISVs when application users continue to have access to applications that should have been revoked.

 Federated Identity started with the need to support application access that spans beyond a company or organization boundary.
 Imagine a relationship between a juice company (JuiceCo) selling its product to a large supermarket chain (BigMart).
 As an employee of JuiceCo, you need to access an application provided by BigMart to manage the relationship and monitor supplies and sales.